Then there was the time West Virginia had four governors

 Nathan Goff, Jr.

-In 1888, Nathan Goff, Jr., and Aretas Brooks Fleming campaigned for the governorship.
-Goff appeared to be the winner, but Fleming contested the vote, and both took the oath of office.
+During that strange election year, 1888, two gubernatorial candidates pulled in a like number of votes.
+Nathan Goff, Jr., appeared to be the winner, though Aretas Brooks Fleming contested the vote, and both took the oath of office.

-Then the former governor, Emmanuel Willis Wilson, declined to vacate until the matter was settled.
-At the same time, Robert Carr came forth as president of the Senate with the valid claim that the state constitution required the Senate President to fill any gubernatorial vacancy.
+Then, former governor Emmanuel Willis Wilson declined to vacate the office until the matter was settled.
+At the same time, Senate President Robert Carr came forth with the valid claim that the state constitution required the president to fill any gubernatorial vacancy.

 Advertisement